Syndicode

 The SaaS development process is commonly broken down into the following stages:

-- Development is writing the actual code of an application.
-Your SaaS development team may approach it differently, but Agile is highly recommended for startup projects or projects where any uncertainty is present.
+• Development is writing the actual code of an application.
+Your SaaS development team may approach it differently, but the Agile approach is highly recommended for startup projects or projects where any uncertainty is present.

 After your product is live, set up performance monitoring and promptly address bugs and issues.
-Actively collect user feedback through surveys, customer support interactions, and user analytics—this will guide your future enhancements.
+Actively collect feedback from your users through surveys, customer support interactions, and user analytics—this will guide your future enhancements.

 SaaS application development at Syndicode